 Molecular biology of human bacterial symbionts

-One aspect that is poorly understood is how bacteria can successfully colonize this very specialized intestinal environment in the first place, a process that starts shortly after birth.
+One aspect that is poorly understood is how bacteria can successfully colonise this very specialised intestinal environment in the first place, a process that starts shortly after birth.
 Among the first species to colonise are members of the Bacteroides genus, which remain in the intestine throughout life.

 Our team is centred on understanding how macromolecular complexes from Bacteroides species allow these microorganisms to sense their environment and manipulate it to thrive inside the intestine.
-We use a range of approaches to ask this including biochemistry and molecular genetics to discover new molecular mechanisms of intestinal colonisation.
+We use a range of approaches, including biochemistry and molecular genetics, to discover new molecular mechanisms of intestinal colonisation.

-Overall the implications of our work are that by precisely mapping the molecules involved in colonisation and by determining their biochemical activities, in the future we will be able to use this knowledge to manipulate the intestinal microbiome for human health improvement.
-Moreover, a molecular understanding of bacterial colonisation will contribute to understand the reasons of why this process can go wrong as a cause or consequence of disease.
+Overall, the implications of our work are that by precisely mapping the molecules involved in colonisation and by determining their biochemical activities, in the future, we will be able to use this knowledge to manipulate the intestinal microbiome for human health improvement.
+Moreover, a molecular understanding of bacterial colonisation will contribute to understanding the reasons why this process can go wrong as a cause or consequence of disease.